iuhjui-sugar/boringssl/BUILDING.md

   * To build the x86 and x86\_64 assembly, your assembler must support AVX2
     instructions and MOVBE.
 If using GNU binutils, you must have 2.22 or later

+  * On x86_64 Linux, the tests have an optional [libunwind](https://www.nongnu.org/libunwind/) dependency to test the assembly more thoroughly.

 ## Building

 Using Ninja (note the 'N' is capitalized in the cmake invocation):